DJV22/Hound_PVE/README.md

 Install [PVE](../main/PVE.md) (the Proxmox Virtual Environment)
    1. Download the latest version of Proxmox and flash ISO onto a USB stick for installation.
    2. Complete the install selecting your desired format and setup.
-      a.
-I used the UM890 PRO with 96GB of Ram, (2) 4.0 TB SSD (ZFS RAID1 configuration)
+      1. I used the UM890 PRO with 96GB of Ram, (2) 4.0 TB SSD (ZFS RAID1 configuration)
-   3. Setup Repositories
+   4. Setup Repositories
-      a.
-I chose to go with the No Subscription route currently.
+      1. I chose to go with the No Subscription route currently.
 This may change in the future so I may support the good people that made this possible.
-   4. The following can be done by going to (PVE:Updates:Repositories) on the Right hand of the screen.
+   5. The following can be done by going to (PVE:Updates:Repositories) on the Right hand of the screen.
-      a.
-Disable
+      1. Disable
          i.
 Enterprise ceph-quincy
-      b.
-Enable
+      2. Enable
          i.	no subscription ceph-quincy
          ii.	no subscription ceph-reef
-   5. Update all packages by selecting (PVE:Updates) on the right hand panel and refresh packages.
+   6. Update all packages by selecting (PVE:Updates) on the right hand panel and refresh packages.
-      a.
-This should prompt for all the latest updates.
+      1. This should prompt for all the latest updates.
 Then when TASK ok show in the pop-up window.
 Close that window and press upgrade.
 When complete it will show "Your System is up-to-date".

 2. Install [DNS](../main/DNS.md) (the DNS Server Appliance)